ahuggel/SwissRailwayClock/docs/README.md

 ## Compatible devices

-The Architecture column shows for every [device], if it supports the layer based implementation (Modern) or uses a buffered bitmap (Legacy).
+The Architecture column shows for each of the [compatible devices], if it supports the layer based implementation (Modern) or uses a buffered bitmap (Legacy).

 | Device name | Architecture |
 | ----------- | ------------ |